tycheleturner/denovo-db_helper_scripts/README.md

 ##### Download the denovo-db files from Zenodo at https://zenodo.org/records/13901296

+The script `extract_genes.py` will pull out variant data, in specific genes, from the tab-delimited files in denovo-db.

-#Run default settings to pull out variants in a gene
+##### Run default settings to pull out variants in a gene
 ```
 python3 extract_genes.py --nonssc denovo-db_1.8_not_ssc.annotated.final.tab.gz \
  --ssc denovo-db_1.8_ssc.annotated.final.tab.gz \
  --gene EBF3
 ```

-#Run with additional consequences (you should check the output message on the screen for what you want)
+##### Run with additional consequences (you should check the output message on the screen for what you want)
 ```
 python3 extract_genes.py --nonssc denovo-db_1.8_not_ssc.annotated.final.tab.gz \
  --ssc denovo-db_1.8_ssc.annotated.final.tab.gz \